ivy-net/avs-helm-charts/charts/ava/example/README.md

 The `wallet-secret.yaml` file contains the example of storing the BLS and ECDSA keys along password in k8s secrets.
 It should not be use in production, as secrets are not really secure.
+Before deploying adjust content of
+- stringData - it can be replace with base64 encoded data field
+- metadata:name - ensure that it match the name used in the value file

 Below links to more mature solutions:
 - [vault](https://github.com/hashicorp/vault)